deepfence/ThreatMapper/README.md

 Once the Management Console is up and running, you can [register an admin account and obtain an API key](https://github.com/deepfence/ThreatMapper/wiki/Console-Initial-Configuration).

-When the console first starts up, it will begin to acquire the Threat Intel feed data; this usually takes a few minutes, but can take up to an hour.
-You can install sensors and browse the topology of your applications, but you will not be able to perform vulnerability scans until the threat feeds have been fully acquired.

 ## Install the ThreatMapper Sensors

 Install the sensors on your production or development platforms.
 The sensors report to the Management Console; they tell it what services they discover, provide telemetry and generate manifests of software dependencies.